MonkNo1/Windows-updates-remover/README.md

-"Windows-updates-remover It is batch file which helps us to remove the download windows updates file with single click"
+It is batch file which helps us to remove the download windows updates file before updating with single click So that it will not ask you for 'restart to update'

 installation :
 ```